Market Opening Bell: Sensex, Nifty start session in green amid positive global cues

 Asian Markets Today

-Asian stocks traded mostly in green in today's session after US stocks rose again on Thursday and regained more of their losses for the week.
-While Japan's Nikkei 225 was up by 225.11 points or 0.42 per cent to trade at 53,914, Hong Kong's Hang Seng added 110.04 points.
-Similarly, South Korea's Kospi traded in the green with a jump of 47.74 points.
-Shanghai's SSE Composite index was up by 10.87 points or 0.26 per cent.
+Asian stocks traded mixed after US stock rose to a record on Tuesday.
+While Japan's Nikkei 225 was down by 310.54 points or 0.58 per cent to trade at 53,023, Hong Kong's Hang Seng added 642.05 points.
+Similarly, South Korea's Kospi traded in the green with a jump of 51.95 points.
+Shanghai's SSE Composite index was up by 20.11 points or 0.48 per cent.

 (This article is for informational purposes only and should not be construed as investment, financial, or other advice.)